grig101/grig101.github.io/_pages/oldcontent.md

 Old(-er) News
 ------
+* [12/22] Serving as Web and Publicity Chair at the [28th IEEE International Conference on Emerging Technologies and Factory Automation (ETFA)](https://2023.ieee-etfa.org), September 12-15, 2023, Sinaia, Romania
+* [10/22] Started the “Bridging Carbon Neutral LNG with the Energy Market – A Novel Ontochain Application” (OTCnLNG) project together with HODLNG and [Applied Research Solutions](https://www.research-solutions.eu) within the [NGI ONTOCHAIN](https://ontochain.ngi.eu) program
+* [2/22] Our tutorial on [Data Preprocessing Techniques for Multiscale Measurements Analytics](https://i2mtc2022.ieee-ims.org/tutorials/) has been accepted for presentation at the International Instrumentation and Measurement Technology Conference - IEEE I2MTC, May 16-19, 2022, Ottawa, Canada
 * [10/21] Started the ["rEsilient and seLf-healed EleCTRical pOwer Nanogrid" (ELECTRON)](https://electron-project.eu) Horizon 2020 research project together with [TUV Austria Romania](https://www.tuv-austria.ro)
 * [9/21] ["Engineer your Future!"](https://www.microderlab.upb.ro/futureengineers/) educational STEM outreach project for high-school seniors, launched with support from the Embassy of the United States of America in Romania, IEEE Romania Section and the University Politehnica of Bucharest
 * [2/21] Elected secretary of the [IEEE Romania Section](https://romania.ieeer8.org)